Motorsports Student Projects

 Students at The Ohio State University have the opportunity to participate in Motorsports Student Projects.
 This program challenges students of all majors, backgrounds, skill levels and degrees of experience to compete on one of seven student teams.

 Venturi Buckeye Bullet

 The mission of the Venturi Buckeye Bullet 3 team is to provide unique engineering challenges for students—valuable, hands-on experience—creating some of the best new engineers in the world.
 This student team pushes the envelope of electric vehicle technology and in so doing aims to change public perception of electric vehicles.
 Mission: prove that green technologies of the future will be both fun to drive and fast!
-Watch a video of August 2014 tests at the Bonneville Salt Flats in Wendover, Utah.
+Watch a video from September, 2017 at the Bonneville Salt Flats in Wendover, Utah.
 Support the team here.

 Credit: Venturi 2016 Shivraj Gohil / Spacesuit Media

 Ohio State EcoCAR

 The EcoCAR Mobility Challenge is the latest Advanced Vehicle Technology Competition.
 The U.S. Department of Energy, General Motors and Mathworks are challenging 12 North American universities to redesign a 2019 Chevrolet Blazer into a hybrid-electric, semi-autonomous and connected vehicle that has a reduced environmental impact, while maintaining or improving the practicality, styling and performance of the original design.
 Learn more.
 Support the team here.

 Buckeye Current was founded by students in 2010 as the Buckeye Electric Motorcycle Race Team.
 The team’s goal is to provide students experience with electric vehicles and to construct a fully operable electric motorcycle to compete in races on both the national and international level.
 Learn more.
 Support the team here.

 Formula Buckeyes SAE